Questions and Answers

 How far can one fly a powered paraglider?

 The world record distance is 1101 km, from Spain to the Canary Islands.
 It is a matter of patience.
 If you can fly 100 km in 1.5 hours downwind, a windward flight may sometimes last for 4 hours for the same distance.
 In Latvia pilots often do not exceed the distance of 100 km.
-Usually the flights are local and related to sight-seeing activity or made for training purposes.
+Usually the flights are local and related to sight-seeing or for training purposes.